deephdc/deep-docs/docs/GPU-sharing-with-MPS.md

 So Tensorflow will not work with MPS on old (pre-Volta) GPU.

 ## Final remarks:
-Without MPS service, native CUDA samples can be executed in parallel and the GPU performance is divided among processes With MPS service, CUDA executions with different user IDs are serialized, one needs to wait until other finishes.
-CUDA processes with the same user ID can be executed in parallel.
+* Without MPS service, native CUDA samples can be executed in parallel and the GPU performance is divided among processes
+* With MPS service, CUDA executions with different user IDs are serialized, one needs to wait until other finishes.
+* CUDA processes with the same user ID can be executed in parallel.
-Tensorflow will not work with MPS on old (pre-Volta) GPU.
+* Tensorflow will not work with MPS on old (pre-Volta) GPU.
-Need to test on newer GPU cards
+* Need to test on newer GPU cards (Volta)

 ## References